pbuckner/x-plane_plugins/XPython/docs/source/development/modules/timers.rst

   This is implemented as ``run_timer(func, delay, 0)``.

 .. py:function:: run_at_interval(func, interval)

+  :param func Callable: function to be run
+  :param interval float: Number of seconds to wait prior to execution, and repeat at interval.
+  :return: None

   Run function until stopped, after each ``interval`` seconds.
 The `first` execution of the call back is `after` the initial interval.